SciML/JumpProcesses.jl/docs/src/jump_types.md

 `ConstantRateJump`s and bounded `VariableRateJump`s.
 General `VariableRateJump`s
 are not handled by aggregators, and so not included in the jump ordering for dependency graphs.
 Note that the relative order between `ConstantRateJump`s and relative order between bounded `VariableRateJump`s is preserved.
-In this way one can precalculate the jump order to manually construct dependency graphs.
+In this way, one can precalculate the jump order to manually construct dependency graphs.

 `RSSA` and `RSSACR` require two different types of dependency graphs, passed